dotnet/docs/docs/core/run-time-config/networking.md

 - Introduced in .NET Core 3.0.

-- In .NET Core 3.0: If you omit this setting, support for the HTTP/2 protocol is disabled.
+- .NET Core 3.0 only: If you omit this setting, support for the HTTP/2 protocol is disabled.
 This is equivalent to setting the value to `false`.

 - .NET Core 3.1 and .NET 5+: If you omit this setting, support for the HTTP/2 protocol is enabled.
 This is equivalent to setting the value to `true`.